 Spanish: five years training, high school and college levels.
-Conversational.
+Limited conversational.

 American Sign Language: Two years training.
-Limited conversational.
+Basic comprehension.

-Computer Skills: Proficient with InDesign, iMovie and Photoshop.
+Computer Skills: Proficient with InDesign/InCopy, iMovie, Chartbeat and Photoshop.

-Social Media: Klout score of 63, 5,700+ Twitter followers and a firm grasp of how to best utilize Twitter, Facebook, Instagram and other social media to connect with readers and engage the community.
+Social Media: A firm grasp of how to best utilize Twitter, Facebook, Instagram and other social media to connect with readers and engage the community.

-Photography/Videography: Digital and film training, excels at iPhone video shooting and iMovie editing, proficient with DSLR camera, video recorders and Flip cameras.
+Photography/Videography: Digital and film training, excels at iPhone video shooting and iMovie editing, proficient with DSLR camera and video recorders.

 Wisconsin Newspaper Association, March 2015: Received first place in the Digital Project category for interactive story on the Dictionary of American Regional English and second place in Social Media journalism category for coverage of the David Dudas sexual assault trial.
 Competed in contest's largest division, for newspapers of 25,000 circulation and above.